 Imagine a crispy corn tortilla packed with succulent, juicy, and spicy meat with plenty of cheese oozing out and getting crisp in the pan.
 Can you taste it?
 But wait, there’s more!
 The rich sauce is served on the side for dunking, making these fun AND delicious to eat.

 The recipe starts with Mexican Birria, a meaty beef stew that I make from a tough and inexpensive cut of meat.
-You’ll find that recipe here, and be sure to start the birria at least the day before because it cooks low and slow for hours.
+Be sure to start the birria at least the day before because it cooks low and slow for hours.
+Or you could skip the braise and use pulled smoked chuck roast instead.

 What Are Quesabirria Tacos?